jacob-8/kitbook/packages/kitbook/src/docs/4-component-compositions.md

 # Component Compositions

-When you're prototyping and documentation needs go beyond simply passing props, context you can use Compositions.
+When you're prototyping and documentation needs go beyond simply passing props and context you can use Compositions.
 From any Kitbook page documenting a Svelte component, you can click the "Add Composition" button to create a new composition file.
 This will create a new file with the same name as the component you're documenting, but with the `composition` extension instead of `svelte`.
 For example, if you're documenting `MyComponent.svelte`, the first composition file will be `MyComponent.composition`.
 If you want to create further compositions, click the button again and provide a name.
 If you choose `foo`, the file will be `MyComponent.foo.composition`.
 Here's a really plain example:

 [[4-component-compositions.composition]]